PhD, Johns Hopkins Bloomberg School of Public Health, 2011

-Physical activity is a modifiable risk factor for functional decline, disease development, and disability in older populations.
-The advent of accelerometers presents an unprecedented opportunity to better understand daily physical activity quantities, patterns, and trends, and the subsequent effects on health outcomes.
-These technologically advanced monitors have the potential to ultimately transform physical activity research and to be widely used as preventative therapy tools.
+Until recently, measures of human performance were limited to laboratory settings.
+However, the advent of wearable technology presents an unprecedented opportunity to better understand how quantities, patterns, and trends of daily movement predict physical and cognitive outcomes with aging.
+These technologically advanced monitors have the potential to ultimately transform clinical research and be widely used as preventative therapy tools.

 Honors and Awards

 2018 Golden Apple Award for Excellence in Teaching: Honors in Public Health

 2014 - 2017 K01 Career Development Award, National Institute on Aging